Rangers: Charles Green faces grilling by Rangers board

 The Ibrox board will meet prior to the Third Division match against Clyde.

-Green has apologised for a remark about fellow director Imran Ahmad that has led to a Scottish FA investigation.
+for a remark about fellow director Imran Ahmad that has led to a Scottish FA investigation.

 Former owner Craig Whyte has also alleged close links with the pair during their consortium's purchase of the Ibrox club's assets last year.